 - 2 Varicella Vaccines or proof of chicken pox disease or positive titer

-- 1 Tetanus, Tdap, or Td shot within the past 10 years
+- 1 TDaP (tetanus, diptheria and acellular pertussis) within the past 10 years

-- 1 Meningitis Vaccine within the past 5 years **Required for resident students, recommended for commuter students**
+- 1 Meningitis Vaccine after the age of 16 **Required for resident students, recommended for commuter students**

 - Pregnant females.